Accessing the Tor network

 Selecting the start-tor-browser.desktop file

 The extracted folder is named tor-browser_en-US and that it is placed in the Desktop directory.
-The file start-tor-browser.desktop is a shortcut file, but we need to edit it to point to the directory where we extracted the TorBrowser archive.
+The file start-tor-browser.desktop is a shortcut file.
+It must be edited to point to the directory where we extracted the TorBrowser archive.

 cd ~/Desktop/tor-browser_en-US